 The environment of the Middle and Eastern Scotian Slope and Sable Island Bank offshore area - including fish and fish habitat, marine birds, marine mammals and sea turtles, sensitive and special areas, fisheries and other components - has been influenced by a variety of natural and anthropogenic factors.
 These include past and ongoing fishing activity, oil and gas exploration and development projects, vessel traffic and other human activities, as well as effects of climate change and other biophysical processes, all of which are reflected in the existing (baseline) environmental setting of the region as described in Section 3.
 These previous, on-going, and future activities and processes will continue to affect the environmental conditions and characteristics of the region, in combination with each other and with possible future oil and gas exploration and development projects in the area.
 While there are not currently any oil and gas exploration projects planned for the Study Area, fishing activity and other marine vessel traffic is active and will continue.
+Canada-Nova Scotia Offshore Petroleum Board Middle and Eastern Scotian Slope and Sable Island Bank Strategic Environmental Assessment (Final) 18 May 2022

-The nature, magnitude and spatial and temporal distribution of any environmental effects from planned future offshore oil and gas projects would have to be assessed and evaluated through project-specific analyses as part of individual EA reviews.
+The nature, magnitude and spatial and temporal distribution of any environmental effects from any potential future offshore oil and gas projects would have to be assessed and evaluated through project-specific analyses as part of individual EA reviews.
 Cumulative effects assessments that are undertaken as part of such EAs typically utilize approaches and methods that allow for an analysis and consideration of the effects of past, present and reasonably foreseeable future projects and activities, as well as whether and how the effects of these will interact or otherwise accumulate with those of the project in question.
 Avoiding or reducing such overlap between offshore oil and gas exploration and development projects and/or with other unrelated activities in the region (and therefore, any resulting cumulative effects) can and should be considered in planning and reviewing any individual projects and activities as they are defined and proposed.